cpautist/ii-agent/README.md

 PROJECT_ID=project-id \
 REGION=region \
 ./start.sh
+# On Windows use ./start.ps1 instead of ./start.sh
 ```
 *Note: Due to a bug in the latest docker, if you receive and error, try running with `--force-recreate`.
 For example `./start.sh --force-recreate `*